An inflection point where you push your organization through a barrier to scale

 You need money to pay them a good salary.
 Many social businesses are so small that they can’t attract serious capital.
 They can’t grow because they can’t hire people to grow them.
 Some are tapping into opportunities that are out there.

-*In our follow up CEO Summit next month we will explore the concept of a business beat, the relevance of building this rhythm and concentrated energy in a scale-up.
+*In our follow-up August summit we explored the concept of a business beat, the relevance of building this rhythm and concentrated energy in a scale-up.

 Rosalie has been a Women on Wings expert since 2013.
 She coaches early-stage startups for McKinsey & Company management consulting.
 She helps companies improve their execution and operations when they are underperforming.